RuslanPr0g/Hiscaries-Library-of-Stories/README.md

      - **Read**: Utilize Dapper with Read Models (DB Views).
      - **Write**: Use EF Core with Change Tracking and strict transactional boundaries within one aggregate root.

-7. **Service Layer Implementation**
+7. **Pagination Implementation**
-   - Implement the application’s Read and Write services for all interface contracts.
+   - Implement pagination when fetching data

 8. **REST API Best Practices**
    - Refactor API to adhere to the latest REST best practices.